Direct Mail

 how to return mail to sender canada post

-Also, we discuss the finer details of Canada Post return mail such as the process involved in sending a return mail and its liability coverage.
-So, if yours is a business that frequently uses direct mail for its communication, then this article is for you.
+Also, we discuss the finer details of Canada Post return mail such as the process involved in sending a return mail and its liability coverage

-How To Return A Letter via Canada Post?
+How To Return A Letter to Sender via Canada Post from Your Mailbox?

 Sending back a letter through Canada Post is an easy process.
 All you have to do is follow a few simple instructions to return a letter via Canada Post.
 Usually, a letter gets returned by its recipient when the addressee does not live at that address.